Olympus E-M5 II vs Panasonic ZS100

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the ZS100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the ZS100 was succeeded by the Panasonic ZS200.
+Both the E-M5 II and the ZS100 have been discontinued, but can regularly be found used on eBay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the ZS100 was followed by the Panasonic ZS200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-M5 II or the Panasonic ZS100 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Olympus OM-D E-M5 Mark II:

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

 - Better low-light sensitivity: Requires less light for good images (0.6 stops ISO advantage).

 - Better sound: Can connect to an external microphone for higher quality sound recording.

 - More detailed viewfinder: Has higher resolution electronic viewfinder (2360k vs 1166k dots).

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.74x vs 0.46x).

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.